 We still recommend carrying Vietnamese dong in cash as you may need it at establishments without electronic payment facilities, to tip tour guides and others, or when visiting traditional villages in northern Vietnam.

 Working with a Zicasso travel specialist, you can plan your trip in detail with insight and guidance from our destination experts.
-You can explore Vietnam Tours & Vacations designed by our specialists for inspiration or customize those that match your idea of the perfect Vietnam vacation.
+You can explore Vietnam tours and vacations designed by our specialists for inspiration or customize those that match your idea of the perfect Vietnam vacation.

-To start curating these itineraries or designing your own, complete a Trip Request where you can provide more details, like the things you would like to do, how long you would like to travel, and what budget you would like to work with.
+To start curating these itineraries or designing your own, complete a trip request in which you can provide more details, like the things you would like to do, how long you would like to travel, and what budget you would like to work with.
 After submitting your request, our Travel Care team will be in touch to discuss your trip and travel expectations.

-Whether you wish to experience Luxury Vietnam Tours or travel with your family, our Travel Care team will match you with a destination expert who can help you curate your tour.
-Available for the duration of your trip, your destination expert can provide you with more information about Vietnam and assist you with questions or emergencies on your vacation.
+Whether you wish to experience luxury Vietnam tours or travel with your family, our Travel Care team will match you with a destination expert who can help you curate your tour.
+Available for the duration of your trip, they can provide you with more information about Vietnam and assist you with questions or emergencies on your vacation.
 They will ensure you enjoy a worry-free and comfortable stay wherever and however you choose to explore Vietnam.

-Vietnam is all about adventure and relaxation, possible on our Vietnam Tours & Vacations that share ideas for families, history buffs, couples, and senior travelers.
+Vietnam is all about adventure and relaxation, possible on our Vietnam tours and vacations that share ideas for families, history buffs, couples, and senior travelers.

-From tree-lined boulevards that reflect French influence on Vietnam to the culinary prowess of street vendors, trekking into evergreen hills, or winding along the Mekong River, you can find further inspiration for your trip in our Vietnam Travel Guide.
+From tree-lined boulevards that reflect French influence to the culinary prowess of street vendors, trekking into evergreen hills, or winding along the Mekong River, you can find further inspiration for your trip in our Vietnam travel guide.